Whoever controls the record

 Three witnesses confirm the moment

-A mathematical fingerprint is sent simultaneously to Hedera, Bitcoin via OpenTimestamps, and an independent RFC 3161 timestamp authority.
-Three systems that have never shared infrastructure.
+A mathematical fingerprint is sent simultaneously to Hedera, Bitcoin via OpenTimestamps, and an independent RFC 3161 authority — three systems that have never shared infrastructure.

 05